|40% thinner and can absorb more than 2 times what is typically needed|

 - Having patent protection relating to how varying needs are met and its unique construction

-However, others who have seen the product did not see an obvious point of difference or consumer benefit - it lacked a WOW factor.
-Product is currently being bench tested to better understand the new Always performance characteristics.
+The products appear to be designed nicely and well made (excellent fit and finish).
+Most that have seen it didn't notice an obvious point of difference or consumer benefit - it lacked a WOW factor.
+Product is currently being bench tested to better understand the new Always performance characteristics in terms of rate of acquisition, re-wet and retention capacity.

 Standardize, Simplify and Synchronize